 Heading southwards along the North West Coastal Highway we pass through undulating scenic farmlands to the old mining and farming town of Northampton for a brief stop, before continuing to the nearby historic Lynton Convict Depot.
 Here we can explore restored buildings and learn of the brutal past of the convicts engaged in the nearby whaling industry and early lead mines discovered in the area.

-Departing Geraldton this morning we visit the HMAS Sydney Memorial and pay a moving tribute to the sailors who lost their lives on HMAS Sydney during World War II.
+In Geraldton we visit the HMAS Sydney Memorial and pay a moving tribute to the sailors who lost their lives on HMAS Sydney during World War II.
 This magnificent memorial completed in 2001, has become the country’s premier site for honouring the 645 Australian sailors who were lost off the Western Australian coast during a World War II battle with German raider HSK Kormoran

-After departing Geraldton, we travel southwards along the Indian Ocean Drive with scenic views to the sheltered lagoons inside the offshore reefs that host the largest and lucrative Rock Lobster Industry in Australia andl through the historic towns of Greenough, the home of the famous leaning trees, and Dongara
+From Geraldton, we travel southwards along the Indian Ocean Drive with scenic views to the sheltered lagoons inside the offshore reefs that host the largest and lucrative Rock Lobster Industry in Australia andl through the historic towns of Greenough, the home of the famous leaning trees, and Dongara.

 Arriving in the modern and vibrant city of Perth you will check into your hotel followed by a farewell gourmet dinner onboard our exclusive restaurant bus with new friends and memories shared of an outback journey through one of the most remote and harshest places in the World.

-This morning enjoy some free time before being transferred to the airport for your return flight.
+After breakfast enjoy some free time before being transferred to the airport.
 (B)

 Departure Dates – Tour Notes – Tour Vehicle Info – T&C’s

-Jewels of the Pilbara - 14 Days Broome to Perth
+Jewels of the Pilbara - 15 Night Broome to Perth

 What to Bring It is recommended that you bring a torch, wet shoes (old trainers for walking in shallow water, sandals, a broad-brimmed hat, sunscreen, swimming costume and towel, good walking/trekking shoes and a personal water bottle.
 It is also recommended that you bring insect repellent, warm clothes for the evening (particularly if travelling in Winter), personal toiletries and first aid, with any personal medication required.